FRBNY-DSGE/rstarBrookings2017/README.md

 ## Installing this repository

-Git users are welcome to fork this repository and clone it for local use.
+Git users are welcome to fork this repository or clone it for local use.
 Non-Git users will probably find it easiest to download the zip file by clicking on the green `Clone or download` button on the right hand side of this screen, and then clicking "Download ZIP".